Water Security: Researching management, governance and uses of water

 Within this theme, researchers investigate challenges and solutions to uses of water for supporting human activities and environmental processes, with a focus on water allocation and efficiency for river basin management, irrigation policy, and performance, managing the challenges of hydroelectric dams, and reducing pollution and threats to biodiversity.

-Climate risks, water security and well-being
+Climate risks and water security

 Water insecurity is a major risk to the health and well-being of vulnerable populations, superimposed on existing poverty and inequality.
 Researchers addressing this theme investigate how extreme and variable weather exacerbates water insecurity and focus on how vulnerable communities can be supported to adapt to risks and hazards associated with water insecurity because of climate change.

-Find out more aboutour current projects.
+Find out more about our current projects.